tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 Our goal is to be able to use [Yomichan](setting-up-yomichan.html) with manga.
 We need a toolchain that does the following:

-1) Takes a screenshot of a part of the screen.
+1) Takes a screenshot,
-2) Processes the taken image file containing a speech bubble with some Japanese text.
+selecting the part of the screen that contains a speech bubble with Japanese text.
+2) Processes the taken screenshot.
 3) Recognizes the text and copies it to the system clipboard.
 4) Using Yomichan's Clipboard Monitor we can perform lookups.